What muscles do ellipticals work?

 You may distribute the recommended time however you like – just make sure that your total per week exceeds the recommendations.

-So, in the end, ellipticals work your entire body, and they are also great for low-impact cardio.
+So, in the end, ellipticals do indeed work your upper and lower body, and they are also great for low-impact cardio.

 An elliptical trainer probably won’t build you huge muscles, but if you are just looking for a safer way to perform cardio, you will likely struggle to find anything better.